Harris Academy Falconwood: History

-In September 2007 Harris CTC was integrated into the Harris Federation.
+In September 2008 the school joined the Harris Federation.
 This Federation was set up by the same Lord Harris of Peckham and has been set up as a coalition of several secondary schools in London and Southeast England.
 Harris Academy Falconwood is part of the Harris Federation Sixth Form.
+In 2021, the school was ranked the 6th best performing school in Bexley based on information published by the Department for Education in 2019.

+In 2021, the Academy was ranked the sixth best performing school in Bexley based on information published by the Department of Education in 2019.
+The school was rated "Good" in all areas by Ofsted in 2019.

+In 2012, the Academy won a bronze Green Apple Environmental Award.
+The redevelopment of the Westwood College site saw run-down buildings replaced with sustainable alternatives.
+Solar panels and ground source heating have generated energy savings while the building is constructed at an angle providing the best levels of natural light.
+Bexley Council’s cabinet member for education, Councillor John Fuller, accepted the award at the House of Commons on November 12.

 In 2013, a number of staff lost their jobs at the school following evidence that BTEC science coursework (GCSE-level) for 69 pupils had been written by Year 12 students.